Chickery's Travels

 Fall Hiking

 Fall is my favorite season to hike.
 I love the crisp autumn air and the changing colors of the leaves.
-There are usually less crowds on the trails too.
+There are usually fewer crowds on the trails too.
 In fact, on one of the hikes below, I never saw another soul.
 Most importantly, I don’t have to worry about mosquitoes.
 The days of getting eaten alive by miniature demons are pretty much over in the DC area, and I didn’t have to lather myself in bug spray to hike.
 That is until I headed back to Florida after my short reprieve.
 The mosquitoes there haven’t got the memo.
 But I digress.
 Here are the fabulous fall hikes I enjoyed on this little jaunt.
-If you’re ever visiting DC, consider getting outside the city for a day or two and experience some of the area’s natural beauty.
+If you’re ever visiting DC, consider getting outside the city for a day or two and experiencing some of the area’s natural beauty.

 #5 Meadowlark Botanical Gardens

 Meadowlark Botanical Gardens in Vienna, Virginia is managed by NOVA Parks.
 It consists of 95 acres of ornamental display gardens and unique native plant collections.
-While the main walking paths are perfect for strollers, there are also plenty of wooded hiking trails around the lakes and forested exterior.
+While the main walking paths are perfect for strollers, there are also plenty of wooded hiking trails around the lakes and forested exteriors.
 Since 2012, it’s also home to the fascinating Korean Bell Garden, which includes a 3-ton “Bell of Peace and Harmony,” decorated with symbols from Korea and Virginia.

 Meadowlark Botanical Gardens